deejaygraham/deejaygraham.github.io/_posts/2020-10-10-iterating-on-developing-a-ps-module.md

 ```

 This snippet finds the module if it exists in the current session and removes it before re-importing (the new version of) it.
 If you don't do this or start a new session, the original
-will hang around in memory and any changes you think you are making won't show up when you run the test script.
+will stay around in memory and any changes you think you are making won't show up when you run the test script.